 - In User Defined Variables, there is only one value of the variable can be defined whereas, in User Parameters and CSV Data Set Config, multiple values can be defined for a variable.

-- Test Data cannot be added via an external file in User Parameters and User Defined Variables whereas CSV Data Set Config use .csv file format as a test data.
+- Test Data cannot be added via an external file in User Parameters and User Defined Variables whereas CSV Data Set Config use a .csv file format as test data.

-- Since there is only one value can be given in User Variables so bulk test data can not be used.
+- Since there is only one value that can be given in User Variables so bulk test data can not be used.
 The bulk test data can be added manually in User Parameters, but it is time-consuming.
 Although the primary purpose of the CSV Data Set Config is to access an external file so that bulk test data can be available for the test.

-How to add ‘User Parameters’ preprocessor?
+How to add a ‘User Parameters’ preprocessor?

 Follow the below steps: